cefamax/test-app-cognito/nestjs/README.md

 ```

 ## 6. Use application
-Thi application is a NestJS to test Cognito authentication.
+This is a Nestjs application to test Cognito authentication.
 </br>
 Contains the following route:
 - auth/register --> Register user